Harshitha19323/E-commerce/README.md

 ```
 You should see messages about successful downloads and data imports.

--Start your LLM Service:
+-  Start your LLM Service:

-If using Google Gemini API: No separate server is needed, but ensure you have an active internet connection and your GOOGLE_API_KEY is correctly set in .env.
+If using Google Gemini API:

+ No separate server is needed, but ensure you have an active internet connection and your GOOGLE_API_KEY is correctly set in .env.

 ```bash
 python llm.py
 ```

--Run the Streamlit Application:
+-  Run the Streamlit Application:

 Open a terminal, navigate to your project's root directory, and run the Streamlit app: